 - Next, crush some Oreos into crumbs to make that chocolatey “dirt” and sprinkle it over the top of each pudding cup.
 If you’re feeling extra fun, tuck a gummy worm or two into the pudding before adding the dirt.

-- For the tombstones, write “R.I.P.” on Milano cookies with edible ink or melted chocolate and stick one in each cup.
+- For the tombstones, write “R.I.P” on Milano cookies with edible ink or melted chocolate, and stick one in each cup.

 - Finally, whip up some sweetened whipped cream until it holds nice peaks, pipe little swirls on top for ghosts, and give each one a pair of spooky candy eyes.
-That’s it—cute, festive, and totally delicious.

 Storage & Other Tips